 Fitzroy became so enamored by the storm glass that he pushed for their use throughout the UK to help early meteorologists predict the weather better and more so after an 1859 storm which took many by surprise, resulting in hundreds of deaths at sea.

 Storm glasses fell out of favor late in the 19th Century as mercury barometers became more affordable.
 These days, they have become little more than a conversation piece, and many may not even know that such a device ever existed.

 How Does a Storm Glass Work?

 Even today we do not entirely understand how these devices work, or how the crystals inside form and change shape.
 The truth is that there just haven’t been many studies done to figure out the process.
 The most common ingredients inside these devices include ethanol, distilled water, ammonium chloride, potassium nitrate, and camphor, although different storm glasses may have different combinations of these ingredients.

-The version of the storm glass used in Fitzroy’s time was not completely sealed (typically by only a rubber cap) so pressure changes may have had some kind of effect.
+The version of the weather glass used in Fitzroy’s time was not completely sealed (typically by only a rubber cap) so pressure changes may have had some kind of effect.
 Today’s versions are hermetically sealed, which would likely mean the changes would have something to do with temperature differences outside the glass.

 While research is slim on the storm glass (even when they were more commonly used), several studies over the years seem to suggest crystal growth is affected by temperature more than anything.